patois/BFS2019/readme.md

 By comparing the _"size_payload"_ field of the _"header"_ structure to a constant value in line 27,\
 the server limits the field's maximum allowed value to 512.
 This is to ensure that a subsequent call to\
 _recv()_ in line 30 receives a maximum number of 512 bytes in total.
 Doing so prevents the destination\
-buffer _buf_ from being written to beyond its maximum size of 512 bytes - too bad!\
+buffer _"buf"_ from being written to beyond its maximum size of 512 bytes - too bad!\
 If this sanity check wasn't present, it would have allowed us to overwrite anything that follows the\
 _"buf"_ buffer, including the return address to _main()_ on the stack.
 Overwriting the saved return address\
 could have resulted in straightforward and reliable code execution.